-Whether you are here to pursue a university degree, advance your career or learn new skills, our inspiring and dedicated staff are here to help you achieve your goals.
+Whether you are here to pursue a university degree, advance your career or challenge yourself with new skills and ideas, our great faculty and dedicated staff are here to help you achieve your goals.

-For over 36 years now, Camosun has built a reputation as one of British Columbia's leading community colleges.
-We are constantly updating our curriculum, instruction and support services to meet your needs.
+For over 37 years Camosun has built a reputation as one of British Columbia's leading community colleges.
+We continually update our curriculum, instruction and support services to meet the emerging needs of our students and the community partners and industries who hire our graduates.

-New Bachelor Degrees in Marketing and Human Resources, overseas field schools in Tonga and Mexico, on-the-job work experiences and internships and expanded online courses are just some of the exciting new curriculum opportunities we're creating right now.
+New bachelor degrees in "Marketing Communications Management" and "Human Resource Management and Leadership", an overseas field school in Dalian, China, on-the-job work experiences and expanded online courses are just some of the exciting new education opportunities we're creating right now.